SwissFederalArchives/version-link/documentation/abstract.md

 # Scope
-This schema does specify a structure to handle different **versions** of **identities** (concepts) within hierarchies.
-In contrast to the versioning of datasets, the schema is specialized on the morphology of identities and its change in time.
+The **version.link schema** does specify a structure to handle different **versions** of **identities** (concepts) within hierarchies.
+In contrast to the versioning of datasets, the schema is specialized on the morphology of identities and its changes in time.

 A new version of a identity is the result of one of the following changes: